(A) This rule describes the responsibilities of the administrative agency.

 (c) The verification requirements and deadlines.

-(d) Individuals must cooperate with eligibility determinations, renewals, audits and quality control processes as defined in this chapter of the Administrative Code.
+(d) Individuals shall cooperate with eligibility determinations, renewals, audits and quality control processes as defined in this chapter of the Administrative Code.

 (3) Fulfill a request for an application within a business day.

-(E) Upon a request for assistance or receipt of an application, the administrative agency must:
+(E) Upon a request for assistance or receipt of an application, the administrative agency shall:

 (1) Provide an interpreter at no charge to an individual with limited English proficiency and, when available, provide applications and important forms or brochures in the individual's language.